-Two long-term extension studies were submitted by the sponsor that evaluated bimekizumab 160 mg Q4W SC for the treatment of adult patients with PsA.
-The BE ACTIVE 2 study is a completed, 104-week, phase II, open-label extension (OLE) study that aimed to assess the long-term safety, tolerability, and efficacy of bimekizumab in 184 adult patients with PsA who completed the preceding, phase IIb BE ACTIVE study.
-The BE VITAL study is an ongoing (estimated completion date: May 25, 2026), phase III, OLE study of the BE COMPLETE and BE OPTIMAL trials that is evaluating the long-term efficacy (up to week 140) and long-term safety (up to week 212) of bimekizumab in 1,131 patients with PsA who received bimekizumab 160 mg Q4W.
+Two long-term extension studies were submitted by the sponsor that evaluated bimekizumab 160 mg every 4 weeks SC for the treatment of adult patients with PsA.
+The BE ACTIVE 2 study was a 104-week, phase II, open-label extension (OLE) study that aimed to assess the long-term safety, tolerability, and efficacy of bimekizumab in 184 adult patients with PsA who completed the preceding phase IIb BE ACTIVE study.
+The BE VITAL study is an ongoing (estimated completion date: May 25, 2026) phase III, OLE study of the BE COMPLETE and BE OPTIMAL trials that is evaluating the long-term efficacy (up to week 140) and long-term safety (up to week 212) of bimekizumab in 1,131 patients with PsA who received bimekizumab 160 mg every 4 weeks.